 Research for Resident Course

-The series is conducted as a modified team-based learning (TBL) course.
-Each evening begins with a mini lecture on a topic, followed by group work focused on developing each trainee’s Capstone Project.
+The series is conducted as a modified team-based learning (TBL) course and is integrated into the existing conference time during July and August for PGY2 residents.
+Each class begins with a mini lecture on a topic, followed by group work focused on developing each trainee’s Capstone Project.

 - Textbook: Designing Clinical Research, 4th Edition, by Stephen Hulley, Steven Cummings, Warren Browner, Debroah Grady, Thomas Newman (purchased by residency/fellowship program or attendee)